pilipili520/SPA-GPT/README.md

 traces/8051_ECC_original
 ```

-It will then plot the waveform images used in the paper.
+It will then plot the trace used in the paper.

 **③readH5.m**📃 is a MATLAB example program for reading .h5 files.
 Similar to how Python scripts are used ;).